When awareness is brought to an emotion, power is brought to your life.

 -Tara Meyer Robson

-To start, what should you do with all these big feelings and emotions?
+What should you do with all these big feelings and emotions?
 First, allow time and space for all of you to feel these feelings.
-If you or someone in your family is having trouble identifying and honing in on exactly how you’re feeling, start with the primary emotions: happy, sad, mad, bad/shame, scared.
+If you or someone in your family is having trouble identifying and honing in on exactly how you’re feeling, start with the primary emotions: happy, sad, mad, and scared.
 Name how you’re feeling.
 For anger, see if you can go deeper.
 Are you actually scared?
 Sad?
-Feeling shame?
 Something else?
 For sadness, ask yourself if it’s actually grief you’re feeling.
 Are you currently grieving the loss of someone or something in your life right now?

 Next, remind yourself to set clear boundaries around your feelings and emotions, within your family as well as with people outside of your family.
 Acknowledge how you are truly feeling deep down.
 Sit with these feelings and process them.
-Don’t allow others to try to fix them or take them on for you; they are yours and yours alone.
+Don’t allow others to try to fix them or take them on for you.
 The boundary setting is important so you also don’t try to fix other people’s feelings or take them on for them.
-These feelings are their personal feelings to process and work through on their own/ when they are ready.

 Also, pay attention to where you carry your stress, feelings and emotions within your body.
 Some common areas include: